 Each Sunday we celebrate The Holy Eucharist at 8 a.m.
 (Rite I, said); and at 10:30 a.m.
-(Rite I on the first Sunday of the month, Rite II on the other Sundays), with choir.
+(Rite II, with choir).

 At Your Service: Stay warm at Saint Andrew's: Borrow a shawl from the basket at the back of the church.
 Shawl donations also welcomed!